cpaxton/costar_stack/README.md

 # Color Nearest Neighboor Segmenter

-This rosnode will perform a simple color based segmentation using nearest neigboor of each pixel to the pretrained colors.
-These trained colors are generated using k-means clustering of the input images or color point clouds.
+This rosnode will perform a color based segmentation for objects with flat color.
+The color training is performed using k-means clustering of each object color category from their color point clouds.
+Then the model is used for perfoming nearest neighboor search on input color point cloud.

 # Requirements
 This package requires these dependencies: